M+ Audio Guide

 A flow chart of the audio guide featuring two user flows that intertwine with each other and form a complete journey.

-There are two access points to the user journey.
-Visitors can activate the audio guide from the start-up page or an audio stop.
+Visitors can activate the audio guide either from the start-up page or an audio stop.

 There are three audio guide interfaces.
 The first interface features the language selection page with three options.
 The second and third interface features the start-up screen in English and Traditional Chinese.

-The start-up page directs visitors to select their preferred language, leading to the audio guide's homepage.
+The start-up page directs visitors to select their preferred language, which leads to the audio guide’s homepage.

 There are three audio guide interfaces.
 The first interface features the keypad page.
 The second interface features the tours overview page, and the third interface features the settings page.